sathishj-example/mlops_dvc_example_mlflow/README.md

 ## Notes

-- MLflow stores runs and artifacts in the `mlruns/` directory by default in this demo.
+- MLflow stores runs and artifacts in the `mlruns/` directory by default in this example.
 - DVC handles large files (data, models) and their versions; MLflow stores experiment metadata and model artifacts.